Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/5-sign-in-dotnet-wpf/README.md

 > Other ways of running the scripts are described in [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md).
 The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.
 </details>

-#### Choose the Azure AD CIAM tenant where you want to create your applications
+#### Choose the Azure AD for Customers tenant where you want to create your applications

 To manually register the apps, as a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Azure AD CIAM tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD CIAM tenant.
+1. If your account is present in more than one Azure AD for Customers tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD for Customers tenant.

 #### Create User Flows